OEM vs. ODM Medical Devices: Key Differences & How to Choose

 Design Control Complete control-you own the design and can modify it at any time.
 Limited customization-you work within the ODM’s existing platform.

 IP Ownership You retain all IP; the manufacturer cannot sell your design to others.
-The ODM owns the base IP; your customizations might be shared with other clients unless a exclusivity agreement is signed.
+The ODM owns the base IP; your customizations might be shared with other clients unless an exclusivity agreement is signed.

 Time to Market Long-typically 24–36 months from concept to commercial launch.
 Short-often 6–12 months if the ODM has a pre-approved design platform.